puppetlabs-toy-chest/razor-ppc64le-mk/README.md

 x86 info: https://github.com/puppetlabs/razor-el-mk/blob/master/README.md

 # How to Run
-Setup an Alpine ppc64le machine with a 4.14.50-0-vanilla.
-Either download newer kernel from an Edge repo or follow instructions below to build kernel from source.
+Setup an Alpine ppc64le machine.
+We recommend Alpine 3.8 but its not necessary.

-Run scripts:
+Clone this repo an run the setup script:

 ```bash
 ./setup-razor-env.sh